Spiritual World - Thoughtful Imagination

 Sanjaya said:

-2. But then King Duryodhana, having seen the Pândava forces in battle-array, approached his teacher Drona, and spoke these words: 2
+2. But then King Duryodhana, having seen the Pândava forces in

 p.
 3